tip11000/ParziStarWarsMod/FAQ.md

 ###Q: Lasers shouldn't catch things on fire, the lightsaber animation hurts my eyes, you shouldn't get water buckets from water droplets, and I keep getting weird Dimension ID crashes!!!

-A: Look at our config file (located in the Minecraft Folder), all of these things and more are optional and changable on a per-user basis.
+A: Look at our config file ("starwarsmod.cfg" located in the .minecraft/config/ folder), all of these things and more are optional and changable on a per-user basis.